 Since 2012, International Overdose Awareness Day has been coordinated by the not-for-profit Australian public health organisation Penington Institute.

-Penington Institute connects lived experience and research to improve community safety in relation to drugs.
+Penington Institute connects lived experience and research to improve community safety in relation to drugs, including alcohol and pharmaceuticals.

 We focus on promoting effective strategies, frontline workforce education and public awareness activities.
 Our work has a positive impact on people, health and law enforcement systems, the economy and society.
 An independent voice of reason on drug policy, we are a straight-talking ally for practical insights, information and evidence-based action for people in need.

 International Overdose Awareness Day is the world’s largest annual campaign to end overdose, remember without stigma those who have died and acknowledge the grief of the family and friends left behind.

 The campaign raises awareness of overdose, which is one of the world’s worst public health crises, and stimulates action and discussion about evidence-based overdose prevention and drug policy.

 The campaign also acknowledges the profound grief felt by families and friends whose loved ones have died or suffered permanent injury from a drug overdose.

 International Overdose Awareness Day spreads the message about the tragedy of drug overdose death and that drug overdose is preventable.

 The goals of International Overdose Awareness Day are:

 - To provide an opportunity for people to publicly mourn loved ones in a safe environment, some for the first time without feeling guilt or shame.